ibm-cloud-docs/text-to-speech/http.md

 ### Specifying SSML input
 {: #ssml}

 The Speech Synthesis Markup Language (SSML) is an XML-based markup language that is designed to provide annotations of text for speech synthesis applications such as the {{site.data.keyword.texttospeechshort}} service.
-SSML lets you specify many features to control the speech that is generated.
 You can use SSML elements and their attributes to gain greater control over the synthesis and resulting audio output.

-For information about using SSML to annotate input text, see [Using SSML](/docs/services/text-to-speech/SSML.html).
-The documentation introduces the inventory of SSML elements and attributes supported by the service, and it documents the service's expressive and voice-transformation extensions.
+For more information about using SSML to annotate input text, see [Using SSML](/docs/services/text-to-speech/SSML.html).
+The documentation introduces the inventory of SSML elements and attributes that are supported by the service.
+It also documents the service's expressive and voice-transformation extensions.

 ### Escaping XML control characters
 {: #escape}

 Because you can submit input text that includes XML-based SSML annotations, the service validates all input to ensure that any SSML is correct and well formed.
 Therefore, you must escape any XML control characters that are present in the input text, regardless of whether the input includes SSML.
-Use the equivalent escape strings or character encodings described in the following table instead of the indicated characters.
+Use the equivalent escape strings or character encodings from the following table instead of the indicated characters.

 <table style="width:80%">
   <caption>Table 6.
 Escaping XML control characters</caption>